-The Journal of the American Psychiatric Nurses Association (JAPNA) provides quality, up-to-date information to promote psychiatric nursing, improve mental health care for culturally diverse individuals, families, groups, and communities, as well as shape health care policy for the delivery of mental health services.
+The Journal of the American Psychiatric Nurses Association (JAPNA) provides quality, up-to-date information to: promote psychiatric nursing, improve mental health care for culturally diverse individuals, families, groups, and communities, and shape health care policy for the delivery of mental health services.

-The Journal publishes both clinical and research articles relevant to psychiatric nursing.
+JAPNA, a peer-reviewed journal, publishes both clinical and research articles relevant to psychiatric nursing.
 Authors describe critical and timely analyses of the emerging issues and trends in psychiatric nursing, and present innovative models of practice related to mental health care systems.
-JAPNA, a peer-reviewed journal, not only publishes original research and practice-focused articles, but also features editorials, interviews, briefings, and letters to the editors.
-The Journal’s expert content provides psychiatric nurses with the newest effective nursing practices, innovative therapeutic approaches, significant information trends, and useful, clinically-focused research in psychiatric-mental health nursing and its related subspecialties.
+JAPNA publishes original research and practice-focused articles as well as editorials, interviews, briefings, and letters to the editors.
+The Journal’s expert content provides psychiatric nurses with the most up-to-date evidence-based nursing practices, innovative therapeutic approaches, significant information trends, and useful, clinically-focused research in psychiatric mental health nursing and its related subspecialties.

-In JAPNA, the reader will find timely, well edited and reader friendly content aimed at a wide audience of psychiatric nurses such as:
+In JAPNA, the reader will find timely, peer-reviewed content aimed at a wide audience of psychiatric nurses, advancing scholarship through:

 Practice-focused articles address important topics on:

-- Psychiatric disorders such as substance abuse and PTSD
+- Psychiatric disorders and mental health including substance use and trauma

-- Staffing and other issues relevant to inpatient units
+- Staffing and other issues relevant to psychiatric mental health nurses

 - Community mental health practice and emergency care

-JAPNA publishes a blend of unique features and authoritative content making it one of the most respected publications in psychiatric nursing available.
-Why not subscribe today or recommend this important journal to your institutional librarian?
-If your library subscribes, you and your colleagues will have receive online access!
+JAPNA publishes a blend of unique features and authoritative content making it one of the most respected publications in psychiatric nursing.
+Subscribe today or recommend this important journal to your institutional librarian!
+If your library subscribes, you and your colleagues will receive online access for FREE!

-The Journal also occasionally complements its broad coverage with supplements (with continuing education credit) on a particular psychiatric disorder, including the current treatments and management strategies.
+The Journal also occasionally complements its broad coverage with supplements (with continuing education credit) on a particular mental health condition, including current treatments and management strategies.

 This journal is a member of the Committee on Publication Ethics (COPE).

-The Journal of the American Psychiatric Nurses Association (JAPNA) is the official journal of the American Psychiatric Nurses Association and has the largest readership of psychiatric nurse academics and scientists, advanced and basic practice nurses of any nursing specialty journal.
-A bimonthly peer-reviewed journal, JAPNA serves as a mechanism for global dissemination and dialogue among nurses and health care professionals involved in the science, education and service delivery related to mental health and psychiatric disorders.
-The main goal of the journal is to publish research and scholarship that contribute both to knowledge development and continuum of care from mental health promotion and mental illness prevention to psychiatric treatment and recovery at the primary, secondary and tertiary levels of prevention across the lifespan.
+The Journal of the American Psychiatric Nurses Association (JAPNA) is the official journal of the American Psychiatric Nurses Association and has the largest readership of psychiatric-mental health nurse academics and scientists, at RN and advanced practice levels, of any nursing specialty journal.
+A bimonthly peer-reviewed journal, JAPNA serves as a mechanism for global dissemination and dialogue among nurses and health care professionals involved in the science, education, and service delivery related to mental health and substance use conditions.
+The main goal of the journal is to publish scholarship (original research and practice-focused articles, editorials, interviews, briefings, letters to the editors, etc.) that contributes both to knowledge development and continuum of care from mental health promotion and mental illness prevention to psychiatric treatment and recovery at the primary, secondary, and tertiary levels of prevention across the lifespan.

 |Janice H. Goodman, PhD, PMHCNS- BC, PMHNP-BC||MGH Institute of Health Professions School of Nursing, Boston, MA, USA|